adrien2p/accumulator/README.md

   </a>
 </div>

+> :warning: Disclamer, This repo has been created for an educative
+> purpose.
+I am not related to any person who
+> might use this project for the wrong reason. :warning:

 # Getting started

 Check your node version, it must be 17.6.0, otherwise you can use `nvm` as follow